 - Key ring

-- Take the key ring and the paracord and make a Lark’s Measure the length that you want your keychain to be.
+- Take the key ring and the paracord and make a Lark’s head.
+Measure the length that you want your keychain to be.

 - Make the cobra weave as described above.